 Please choose from the drop down list in the menu above to read blogs from the category you are interested in.

 ‘The Oak By The Rife’ Local Patch Nature blogs – join me as I explore my local patch, observing nature throughout the seasons.
-The full patch covers a circle of a 2 mile radius from my front door in Midhurst, West Sussex, but the two main focuss areas are Pitsham Farm to the south of the town, and Stedham Village with the River Rother.
+The full patch covers a circle of a 2 mile radius from my front door in Midhurst, West Sussex, but the main focus areas are the walk to my allotment, and Stedham Village with the River Rother and lowland heaths.
 Sussex has many great old oak trees, often marking the line of lost field boundaries or rights of way.
 A ‘rife’ is a Sussex dialect word for small river, plenty of which bisect the county, most on the patch joining the serpentine River Rother as it winds through our woods, heathlands and fertile weald.

 The Cutty Garden Allotment blogs – I was lucky enough to be able to take on an allotment plot in February 2016 and haven’t looked back.
 These blogs recount my adventures, both successful and not so fruitful, and the wildlife I encounter at Plot 12, known affectionally as The Cutty Garden Allotment.